 Corporations and LLCs must file their annual reports electronically through the State Department’s online business portal.
 These cannot be filed through the mail.
 However, if you need to file Articles of Amendment along with your annual report, there are mailing addresses available for that.

 Remember to include a check for the filing fees made out to the appropriate recipient (as listed in the form’s fine print) or your amendment will not be honored.
-It’s also important to note that annual reports are public records, and people can search for them on the Department of State’s website or by name.
+It’s also important to note that annual reports are public records, and people can search for them on the Department of State’s website.

 Florida businesses can file their annual report as early as January 1, but the filing deadline is May 1.
 If you file late, you can expect a $400 late fee at best.
 At worst, your business will be administratively dissolved or revoked, and you’ll have to fill out additional paperwork and pay additional fees to be reinstated.